eax64/rfid_research/README.md

 - Explanation of the project
 - Source code
 - Pictures of the setup
-- My bibliograpy as a .bib file
+- My bibliography as a .bib file
 - Youtube videos with demo of the setup

 ## Context

-This project is about analysing the vulnerabilities of commercialy available RFID tags and to identify potential contermeasure.
+This project is about analysing the vulnerabilities of commercially available RFID tags and to identify potential contermeasure.
-This corpus focus principaly on the MIFARE DESfire EV2 card and on the distance bouding implemented on it.
+This corpus focus principally on the MIFARE DESfire EV2 card and on the distance bounding implemented on it.

 Two attacks have been implemented:
-- Eavesdroping of the RF
+- Eavesdropping of the RF
-This have been done using a SDR device (BladeRF + xb200 downconvertor) Data had been recovered from around 50cm, althaugh no demonstration of it will be shown in this corpus.
+This have been done using a SDR device (BladeRF + xb200 downconvertor) Data had been recovered from around 50cm, although no demonstration of it will be shown in this corpus.
 - Relay attack (mafia fraud)
 Using 2 suplementary readers to have a tag emulator and a rogue reader

 Samples of communication have been acquired from an oscilloscope.
-The goal was to detect if there was timming difference in some situation.
+The goal was to detect if there was timing difference in some situation.
 4 test have been done with 150 samples for each test:
 - ok_1x8
 Using a valid key, check the proximity of the card by sending 1 ProximityCheck command of 8 bytes.